Induce a Rustic Vibe with Brown Area Rugs

 What shades of brown can I use?

 There are various hues of browns that you can experiment with, such as coffee, walnut, and cinnamon for dark tones and warm tan, almond, chestnut, tortilla, and copper for on the lighter side of the palette.
-Just keep in mind that darker tones bring a cozy feel into a room, while lighter shades make spaces seem larger.
+Remember that darker tones bring a cozy feel into a room, while lighter shades make spaces seem larger.

-Cyrus Artisan Rugs offers a wide array of quality brown area rugs that can fit any home.
+Cyrus Artisan Rugs offers a wide array of quality modern rugs that fit any home.
 These rugs originated from numerous countries such as India, China, Nepal, Turkey, and more.

-Their construction styles range from flat-woven, hand-knitted to hand-loomed rugs and were made by notable designers such as Thomas O’Brien, Kavi, and Barbara Barry, to name a few.
+The rugs in our inventory are made with different construction styles, such as flat-weaving and hand-looming.
+We also carry designer rugs from Thomas O’Brien, Kavi, and Barbara Barry, to name a few.
 Browse the Cyrus Artisan Rugs collection now and find the best brown rug for your home.

 Some areas we service: